qscat/qscat/docs/source/manual/tabs/shoreline_change.rst

    Guide on determining the intersection point of transects and shorelines

 Sometimes, a transect intersects the shoreline vector at more than one point, particularly on curved segments (:numref:`figure_transects_shoreline_intersections`).
-To handle shoreline vector/s with multiple intersections, QSCAT allows the user to choose the intersection point by distance (i.e., farthest or closest to the baseline) or by placement (seaward or landward, similar to DSAS).
+To handle shoreline vector/s with multiple intersections, QSCAT allows you to choose the intersection point by distance (i.e., farthest or closest to the baseline) or by placement (seaward or landward, similar to DSAS).
 As it will affect the distance between the intersection points at the baseline and the shoreline, it is recommended that the selected option be applied to all shorelines for analysis.

 .. _tab_shoreline_change_scs: